Vizaline Provides an Innovative, Valuable Service to Customers

 The Claims

-Vizaline and Brent are also defending themselves from the Board’s lawsuit in state court by arguing that Vizaline is not “surveying” as defined by Mississippi’s surveyor licensing laws and that Vizaline’s business is protected by the First Amendment in any event.
-That suit has been stayed.
+Vizaline and Brent defended themselves from the Board’s lawsuit in state court by arguing that Vizaline is not “surveying” as defined by Mississippi’s surveyor licensing laws and that Vizaline’s business is protected by the First Amendment in any event.

 The Litigation Team